U.K. Parliament Recesses As Boris Johnson Reels From String Of Defeats

 The speaker of the House of Commons, John Bercow, criticized the move to suspend Parliament, as well.

 "It is not typical," said Bercow, who stunned the House of Commons by announcing his decision to step down Oct.
 31 after 10 years as speaker.
 "It is not standard.
-It's one of the longest for decades and it represents ... an act of executive fiat."
+It's one of the longest for decades and it represents — not just in the minds of many colleagues, but huge numbers of people outside — an act of executive fiat."

 It is unclear how Johnson plans to proceed at this point.
 Despite the law against a no-deal Brexit, he has made quite clear he has no intention of requesting another delay from the EU.
 In fact, last week he outright vowed that he would not do so, telling reporters that he'd rather be "dead in a ditch."